Like moths to a flame, millions of people visit NYC every year for a chance to catch a glimpse of the world-famous views

 When you reach the observatory you’ll find yourself breathless.
 The One World Trade Center (previously called the Freedom Tower) offers the most epic views New York City.

 You’ll see Rockefeller Plaza Center, the glorious Statue of Liberty, Empire State Building, Hudson River and all 5 boroughs from this epic viewpoint.

 If you’re not terrified of heights, I highly suggest visiting the Sky Portal.
-It’s a glass floor overlooking the city streets 100 floors below you — it’s such a crazy experience!
+It’s a glass floor overlooking the city streets 100 floors below you — it’s such a cool experience!

 Fun fact: The One World Trade Center stands at 1,776 feet (including the spire), in honor of the year America declared independence.

 Admission: Buy tickets here.